dredizzle/project-3/README.md

 ### Messaging:

-In a future version of the site we would like to implement a more secure messaging system, as to allow the user more comfortability in sharing their personal information over the web.
+In a future version of the site we would like to implement a more secure messaging system, to allow the user more comfortably share their personal information over the web.

 We were planning on implementing a new model, `Conversations`.
-* A page for all of a users conversations `/users/<userId>/conversation`.
+* A page for all of a user's conversations `/users/<userId>/conversation`.
 From this page, they can search for a user to start a conversation with, and see all existing conversations.
 * A conversation page for each conversation `/users/<userId>/conversation/<conversationId>`
 * Each conversation will have messages, which will work essentially the same as comments.
 * To lock it down so only a user and the person they are talking to can access the page: so you'll need to store both users on your model.
-Adding a conversation to your own convo page will also add one to your conversation partners page.
+Adding a conversation to your own convo page will also add one to your conversation partner's page.

 ### PayPal